rajshukla/Testgen-crest/README.md

     (optional) (a sixth argument - max depth) (can be used for dfs or uniform_random)

-    or just copy run.sh from parent directory into your folder(test): use the following command (runs the same set of commands) from your directory(test) :
-    ./run.sh uniform_test 10 dfs 0 (or    ./run.sh uniform_test 10 dfs)

 This should produce output roughly like: